exhash

 Editing

-exhash(text, *cmds) takes the text and one or more command strings.
+exhash(text, cmds, sw=4) takes the text and a required iterable of command strings (use [] for no-op). sw controls how far < and > shift.
 For a/i/c commands, lines after the command are the text block (no . terminator needed):

 addr = lnhash(1, "foo") # "1|a1b2|"